 The good thing is that you’ll get your money’s worth, especially if you invest in options with lots of performance features.

 Image clarity depends greatly on the resolution of your device.
 Thermal scopes with low resolutions will produce images that are difficult to make out, regardless of the device’s powerful sensor.

 The primary idea behind using a thermal scope attachment is to get detailed images during shooting, even in harsh conditions.
 Therefore, it makes a lot of sense to invest in a model with the highest resolution.

 The magnification feature enlarges the image size several times when you zoom in on your target.
 While some thermal scopes offer up to 16 times magnification or even more, other models do not have this functionality.
-They simply provide a fixed magnification.

 If you prefer a model with varied magnification, your options include digital and optical magnification.
 The former uses software to zoom images and is generally not very clear at the highest enlargement.

 Models with optical magnifications use lens adjustments to zoom in on images and are usually clearer, even at maximum magnification level.

 The refresh rate refers to the number of times images change per second.
 This is crucial in ensuring accurate aiming, especially with a moving target.